CarsonBain/umbrella/README.md

 ## What is this?

-Umbrella is a simple weather app that was born out of wanting to know if you need to grab an umbrella before heading out.
+Umbrella is a simple weather app that is focused on giving you highly accurate current conditions so you can plan your rain-wear strategy.
 It utilizes the [Dark Sky API](https://darksky.net/dev) to show a quick summary of the current weather (if it's raining, it will let you know by the minute how long it is going to rain for), as well as an average percentage of precipatation for the hour.
 Umbrella also utilizes the Google Maps API paired with the browser Geolocation API to return your current location.

 ## How do I set it up?